Koolkat29/shan/README.md

 ## Overview

-This project features a modified version of **OrionLib** designed specifically for mobile platforms.
-Key enhancements include:
+This is a LUA Script intended to use for KSV4, a Sword Killstreak game from Roblox.
+This project also features a modified version of **OrionLib** designed specifically for mobile platforms.
+Key enhancements of the Gui include:

 - **Draggable Main Window**: Users can easily move the main window on mobile devices.
 - **Draggable Icon**: A dedicated icon allows users to unhide the main window and UI.